quirins/caa-test/README.md

 # CAA Issuance Tests

-We conduct controlled experiments to analyze whether CAs hone the CAA record that has recently come into effect.
+We conduct controlled experiments to analyze whether CAs hone the CAA record that has come into effect on September 8, 2017.

 We conduct 1 round of tests right at CAA record effectiveness (around September 9), and a round of re-tests a month later (October 10th).

+UPDATE 2017-11-23: We have identified issuance anomalies based on historic DNS records [Link](https://groups.google.com/d/msg/mozilla.dev.security.policy/QpSVjzrj7T4/d9mZOCGUAgAJ)

 UPDATE 2017-11-15: DigiCert has done an extense review of our test case D2, and even identified 4 new certificates affected by the same problem.
 [Bugzilla](https://bugzilla.mozilla.org/show_bug.cgi?id=1409735)